-In his time at CUA, Waas’ swimmers have broken 57 school records, won 44 Landmark event titles, 4 Landmark Swimmer of the Year awards, 4 Landmark Rookie of the Year awards, and 3 Senior Scholar Athlete awards.
+In his time at CUA, Waas’ swimmers have broken 57 school records, won 44 Landmark event titles, five Landmark Swimmer of the Year awards, four Landmark Rookie of the Year awards, and four Senior Scholar-Athlete awards.

 Waas has seen his team annually named to the CSCAA Scholar All-American list, and he has been named Landmark Conference Coach of the Year in 2011, 2013, 2014, and 2015.